Boardman-Vogt resolutions and bar/cobar constructions of (co)operadic (co)bimodules: Cofibrant resolutions for -operads in spectra

 \paragraph{Connection between Boardman--Vogt resolutions and cobar-bar constructions}

 Let $\calO$ be a 1-reduced operad in spectra.
-In Section \ref{SectBVop}, we build a cofibrant resolution of $\calO$ through the leveled Boardman--Vogt resolution $W_{l}\calO$.
-In Section \ref{SectBarOp}, we introduce a leveled version of the bar construction, denoted $\calB_{l}(\calO)$, which is isomorphic to the usual bar construction.
+In Section \ref{SectBVop}, we built a cofibrant resolution of $\calO$ through the leveled Boardman--Vogt resolution $W_{l}\calO$.
+In Section \ref{SectBarOp}, we introduced a leveled version of the bar construction, denoted $\calB_{l}(\calO)$, which is isomorphic to the usual bar construction.
 According to our definition of the leveled cobar construction in the previous section, we apply the strategy used by \cite{Chi} in order to build a map